yxuansu/SimCTG/README.md

 <span id='citation'/>

 #### 3. Citation:
 If you find our paper and resources useful, please kindly leave a star and cite our paper.
-Thanks!:
+Thanks!

 ```bibtex
 @article{SuSimCTG2022,